kevinazhu/hubot-rocketchat-boilerplate/README.md

 export HUBOT_RSS_ADMIN_USERS="user1,user2"

 export MONGODB_URL=mongodb://localhost:27017
-export MONGODB_DBNAME=hubot-brain               # This is wherever you want to store the bot's db info export MONGODB_SAVE_INTERVAL=60
+export MONGODB_DBNAME=hubot-brain
+export MONGODB_SAVE_INTERVAL=60
 ```

 Adjust the content to fit your server and user credentials.
 Make sure `mybotuser` has **BOT role** on the server, if you don't know what that means, ask your server administrator to set it up for you.

 Then run the bot:
 ```
 source .env && ./bin/hubot
 ```

+## Communicating with the Bot

+### Test Commands

 On the server, login as a regular user (not the BOT user), go to GENERAL, and try:
 ```
 mybotuser what time is it
 ```